-Officeholders who break the law and engage in corruption are prosecuted rigorously under established 10 laws and always attract adverse publicity.
+Officeholders who break the law and engage in corruption are prosecuted rigorously under established laws and always attract adverse publicity.
 9 8 Officeholders who break the law and engage in corruption generally are prosecuted under established laws and often attract adverse publicity, but occasionally slip through political, legal or procedural loopholes.
-6 5 Officeholders who break the law and engage in corruption are not prosecuted adequately under the law, but occasionally attract adverse publicity.
+6 5 Officeholders who break the law and engage in corruption are not adequately prosecuted, but occasionally attract adverse publicity.
 3 2 Officeholders who break the law and engage in corruption can do so without fear of legal consequences or adverse publicity.

-3.4 Civil rights
+Civil 3.4 rights